theupprooter/Keychains/README.md

-# Keychains AI Key Scanner & Rotator
+# keychains: AI Key Scanner & Rotator

 This project provides a powerful command-line tool with two primary functions:
-1.  **Scan Mode:** A professional-grade script that concurrently scans public GitHub repositories for exposed AI API keys.
+1.  **Scan Mode:** A professional-grade script that concurrently scans public GitHub repositories for exposed AI API keys, featuring a real-time dashboard and optional automatic issue creation to warn owners.
 2.  **Rotate Mode:** A utility to fetch a single, validated, working API key from a pool of previously found keys, for use in other applications.

 **DISCLAIMER:** This tool searches public data on GitHub.
 Use it responsibly.
 The goal is to find and help fix security vulnerabilities, not to exploit them.
 Using API keys that do not belong to you is against the terms of service of most providers and may be illegal.

 ---

+## Legal Disclaimer

+This tool is provided for **educational and security research purposes only**.
+The intended use is to help developers and security professionals identify and remediate accidental exposure of sensitive API keys in public repositories.

+By using this software, you agree to the following:

+-   You will **only use this tool on repositories you are authorized to scan**.
+-   You will **not use any discovered API keys for malicious or unauthorized purposes**.
+Accessing or using API keys that do not belong to you may be a violation of the service provider's terms of service and could be illegal.
+-   The author of this tool is **not responsible for any of your actions**.
+Any misuse of this software is strictly your own responsibility, and the author assumes no liability for any direct or indirect damages caused by the use or misuse of this tool.

+**Use this tool ethically and responsibly.**

+---

 ## Mode 1: Scanning for Leaks (`scan` command)

 This is the core discovery engine.
 It's a command-line script you run on your computer to find API keys.
 It's designed for speed and accuracy, featuring:
+-   **Live Dashboard:** A clean, terminal-based dashboard showing real-time scan progress and a table of confirmed leaks.
+-   **Automatic Issue Creation:** An optional feature to automatically create a GitHub issue in the repository to alert the owner about the leak.
 -   **Concurrent Scanning:** Scans for multiple key types at once using multi-threading.
--   **Regex Validation:** Validates the format of potential keys to drastically reduce false positives.
 -   **State Management:** Remembers leaks it has already found to avoid duplicate reports.
--   **Professional Logging:** Provides clean, color-coded output and can save detailed logs to a file.

 ### Prerequisites
 - Python 3.7+ installed on your machine.